jbmitch/transit-gateway/iam.md

 # Using IAM permissions with IBM Cloud Transit Gateway
 {: #iam}

 {{site.data.keyword.tg_full}} uses IBM Cloud Identity and Access Management (IAM) platform access roles and IAM service access roles to manage access to the service's resources.
 IAM access roles allow account administrators to assign different levels of permission for calling the service's APIs and accessing the UI.
-The following tables provide example actions that you can take against the {{site.data.keyword.tg_full_notm}}service and its resources depending on a user's assigned roles.
+The following tables provide example actions that you can take against the {{site.data.keyword.tg_full_notm}} service and its resources depending on a user's assigned roles.

 ## Service-access roles
 {: #service-access-roles}